Hugo Friend: Lawyer and judge

 Friend joined the Illinois Bar in 1908, and began the practice of law in Chicago.
 In 1916, he was appointed a Master in Chancery of the Superior Court of Cook County by Judge Albert C. Barnes, a position he held for four years.
 On September 18, 1920, Republican Governor Frank Lowden appointed him to the Cook County Circuit Court.

-In 1921, Judge Friend was assigned the Chicago "Black Sox" case; eight ex-White Sox players had been suspended from baseball after being indicted for throwing the 1919 World Series, along with several gamblers and go-betweens."Hugo Friend dies—Chicago judge, 83".
-The New York Times, May 1, 1966.
-Retrieved December 11, 2018.
+In 1921, Judge Friend was assigned the Chicago "Black Sox" case; eight ex-White Sox players had been suspended from baseball after being indicted for throwing the 1919 World Series, along with several gamblers and go-betweens.
 The case had been marked by theft of the incriminating statements made by some of the players to the grand jury.
 At the conclusion of the evidence, Judge Friend said of the cases against two of the players, Buck Weaver and Happy Felsch, that they were so weak that he doubted if he could let the convictions stand.
 He was not called upon to do so; all of the defendants were acquitted amid scenes of jubilation, observed by a smiling Judge Friend.
 The following day, Baseball Commissioner Kenesaw Mountain Landis issued a statement stating that no player who had agreed to throw a baseball game, or sat in on meetings to that end, would ever play professional baseball thereafter.

 In 1928, Friend presided over the case against Chicago Mayor William Hale Thompson and three codefendants, ordering them to repay to the city over $2 million that had been paid to real estate experts.
 He was reversed in his judgment against Mayor Thompson and one of the co-defendants by the Illinois Supreme Court.

 In 1957, he cleared the way for the movie The Miracle to be shown in Chicago, ruling it was not obscene.
 He died on April 29, 1966, at age 83 the oldest active Cook County Circuit Court judge, while listening to the broadcast of a Chicago White Sox–Cleveland Indians game.

 He was elected in 2006 into the University of Chicago Athletic Hall of Fame.
 His listing cites his 1906 "Olympic" accomplishments and his Big Ten feats, including his track team captaincy.

 Personal life

 In 1920, Friend married Sadie Cohn of Chicago.
-His daughter, Marian "Cindy" Friend, was married to businessman Jay Pritzker.
+His daughter, Marian "Cindy" Friend, was married to businessman Jay Pritzker and member of the Pritzker family.